tuckerbohman5/tuckerbohman5.github.io/_posts/2016-4-13-Building-My-First-Angular-SPA-Part4.md

   <li ng-repeat="book in ctrl.books">
     <h3>{{ book.title }}</h3>
     <p>
-      {{ book.author.last_name + ', ' + book.author.first_name }}
+     Author: {{ book.author.last_name + ', ' + book.author.first_name }}
+     Reading Level: {{ book.reading_level.level }}
+     Owner: {{ book.teacher.title + '. ' + book.teacher.last_name }}
     </p>
   </li>
 </ul>
 ```

 Notice we are calling the author associated with the book's name and adding a little formatting so that it is lastname, firstname.
-This will now work.
+This will now work but it is not exactly what we want for the final stages of this application.
+We are going to make some changes eventually to make this application better but for now lets look at what the requirements are for this final project:

+#####ANGULAR

+1. Must use an Angular Front-End that includes at least 5 pages
+2. Must contain some sort of nested views
+3. Must contain some sort of searching as well as filtering based on some criteria.
+Ex: All items in the "fruit" category, or all tasks past due
+4. Must contain at least one page that allows for dynamic updating of a single field of a resource.
+Ex: Allow changing of quantity in a shopping cart
+5. Links should work correctly.
+Ex: Clicking on a product in a list, should take you to the show page for that product
+6. Data should be validated in Angular before submission
+7. Must talk to the Rails backend using $http and Services.

+#####RAILS

+1. Backend created with JSON that accepts and stores the data for Angular

+Our rails backend has been created.
+We will have to make a few changes definitely but for now we have the basics working.
+We are also communicating correctly with angular using $resource.
+I am going to work on creating a plan for the rest of the website and will write another post later on.